 Hotel Trio Healdsburg

 Relax with a 3-night weekday stay (Sunday - Thursday) in a studio king suite, featuring a sofa bed and kitchenette, plus breakfast for two.
-Located in the heart of Sonoma County, this newly opened boutique hotel provides the perfect blend of convenience and charm—ideal for exploring wine country and offering plenty to enjoy just steps from your door.
+Located in the heart of Sonoma County, this newly opened boutique hotel provides the perfect blend of convenience and charm,ideal for exploring wine country and offering plenty to enjoy just steps from your door.
 On-site amenities include bocce ball, bicycles, fire pits, an outdoor pool, and a fitness center.
 The hotel is just one mile from Historic Healdsburg Plaza, with shuttle service available for easy access to dining and shopping.
 Nearby, you'll find hiking trails, kayaking, and hundreds of wineries to explore.

 Note: Healdsburg is approximately 1.5 hours north of San Francisco and Oakland.